acm-uiuc/til/_til/javascript/character-codes-from-keyboard-listeners.md

+---
-# Character Codes from Keyboard Listeners
+title: Character Codes from Keyboard Listeners
+catagory: javascript
+---

 If I create the following keyboard event listeners for `keydown`, `keypress`, and `keyup`: